Mathematics and Statistics Department

 In-Person

 An introduction to integral calculus for functions of one variable.
 Topics include definite and indefinite integrals; the fundamental theorem of calculus; methods of integration; numerical approximation of definite integrals; applications to area and volume; probability density functions and distributions; differential equations; and Taylor polynomials.
 The format of MATH 107 has been structured to provide students with additional learning resources to support and foster a conducive learning environment.
-Credit will be granted for only one of MATH 107, ENGR 122 or MATH 127.
+Credit will be granted for only one of MATH 107, 122, 127 or ENGR 122.
 Prerequisite: MATH 106 or 126.
 Six credits of calculus is required in the B.Sc. major, advanced major or honours program.
 Three credits and one-hour problem-session and one-hour lab.

 Calculus I for Engineers